Gluecksritter/hello_world/README.md

 * extend the README by writing a user documentation, explaining users how to use the program

-When all that�s done:
+When all that`s done:

 * release version 3.0

 ## Extend Simulation to Cover an Entire Day

-* base a train�s likelihood of getting delayed on its priority:
+* base a train`s likelihood of getting delayed on its priority:
     * give each train one of three priorities (include that in CSV input and update scenario and external)
     * make sure that each increase in priority halves the relative likelihood of that train